Beetle bank: Usage

 Beetle banks are typically made up from plants such as sunflowers, Vicia faba, Centaurea cyanus, coriander, borage, Muhlenbergia, Stipa, and buckwheats (Eriogonum spp.).
-Beetle banks are used to reduce or replace the use of insecticides, and can also serve as habitat for birds and beneficial rodents.
+Beetle banks are used to reduce or replace the use of insecticides by encouraging ground beetles and other predators, such as birds and beneficial rodents, which then prey on crop pests.
 For example, insects such as Chrysoperla carnea and the Ichneumon fly can prey on pests.
+Ground beetles may prey on crop pests such as aphids and cucumber beetle larvae.

 The concept was developed by the Game & Wildlife Conservation Trust in collaboration with the University of Southampton.
+Government initiatives in the United Kingdom as well as the United States have offered subsidies for farmers to construct beetle banks in order to provide integrated pest control, prevent soil erosion, and create nesting habitat for birds and other wildlife.
+They are relatively inexpensive to set up and maintain compared with active pest management such as pesticides.

 Other important benefits can be providing habitat for pollinators and endangered species.
 If using local native plants, endemic and indigenous flora and fauna restoration ecology is supported.

 History of the term

 According to a March 2005 draft entry for the Oxford English Dictionary, the term first came into use in the early 1990s, with published examples including the August 22, 1992 issue of the New Scientist and an October 12, 1994 reference in The Guardian society section:

-‘Beetle banks’, a recent initiative by the Game Conservancy Trust, would also help encourage ground-nesting birds while creating cover for aphid-eating bugs with more pay-off in savings on aphicides.
+'Beetle banks', a recent initiative by the Game Conservancy Trust, would also help encourage ground-nesting birds while creating cover for aphid-eating bugs with more pay-off in savings on aphicides.